 Keep in mind, you guys… These are just a few of the many online business models out there.
 You may find yourself on a completely different route, which is perfectly fine.
 We wish you the best of luck no matter what.

-Thanks for reading our guide to 3 common online business models.
+Thanks for reading our guide to the two most common online business models.
 We hope you gained some value from it.
-Which one of the 3 business models best suits you?
+Which one of the two business models best suits you?

 Comment down below to let us know.
 And don’t forget to share!